Chinese Oxtail Soup RecipeJump to Recipe

 - Add the minced onions to the pot, turn the heat to medium, and sauté 8 to 10 minutes until golden brown.

 - Slowly add the water, and stir in tomato paste, salt, and pepper.
-If you have a cheesecloth, place the bay leaf, thyme, cloves, and parsley in the center and tie tightly.
+If you have a cheesecloth, place the bay leaf, thyme, cloves, and parsley in the cent and tie tightly.
 If you do not have cheesecloth, throw the ingredients directly into the pot.

 - Return oxtail to the pot, cover, and simmer 3 hours until meat is fork-tender.
 Cool and skim off fat; remove cheesecloth bag or remove the bay leaf, thyme, cloves and parsley.